China's largest stock image provider shuts website after criticism

 State news agency Xinhua said the company had been asked to meet the Tianjin city branch of China’s internet watchdog on Thursday evening and ordered to rectify its website.

+Shares in the company slumped by their maximum 10 percent in early morning trading.

-The topic “Visual China apologises” was the most-read one on China’s Twitter-like Weibo platform on Friday, with over 250 million views.
+The topic “Visual China apologizes” was the most-read one on China’s Twitter-like Weibo platform on Friday, with over 250 million views.
 According to its website, Visual China has over 40 million editorial images and 1.25 million videos.

 Criticism of the company mounted on social media earlier this week after Weibo users posted that Visual China had indicated that it held the copyright for the first photo of a black hole, the result of research conducted by the Event Horizon Telescope project.